xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 On Desktop platforms (Windows and Linux), these enable/disable settings are defined in the layer's JSON file.

-Discovery of properly installed implicit and explicit layers is described later in the [Layer Discovery Section](#layer-discovery).
+Discovery of system-installed implicit and explicit layers is described later in the [Layer Discovery Section](#layer-discovery).
 For now, simply know that what distinguishes a layer as implicit or explicit is dependent on the Operating system, as shown in the table below.